Grinding (abrasive cutting): Others

-Centerless grinding is when the workpiece is supported by a blade instead of by centers or chucks.
-Two wheels are used.
-The larger one is used to grind the surface of the workpiece and the smaller wheel is used to regulate the axial movement of the workpiece.
+Centerless grinding: the workpiece is supported by a blade instead of by centers or chucks.
+Two wheels are used; the larger one is used to grind the surface of the workpiece, and the smaller wheel is used to regulate the axial movement of the workpiece.
 Types of centerless grinding include through-feed grinding, in-feed/plunge grinding, and internal centerless grinding.

-Electrochemical grinding is a type of grinding in which a positively charged workpiece in a conductive fluid is eroded by a negatively charged grinding wheel.
+Electrochemical grinding: a positively-charged workpiece in a conductive fluid is eroded by a negatively-charged grinding wheel.
 The pieces from the workpiece are dissolved into the conductive fluid.

-Electrolytic in-process dressing (ELID) grinding is one of the most accurate grinding methods.
-In this ultra precision grinding technology the grinding wheel is dressed electrochemically and in-process to maintain the accuracy of the grinding.
-An ELID cell consists of a metal bonded grinding wheel, a cathode electrode, a pulsed DC power supply and electrolyte.
-The wheel is connected to the positive terminal of the DC power supply through a carbon brush whereas the electrode is connected to the negative pole of the power supply.
-Usually alkaline liquids are used as both electrolytes and coolant for grinding.
+Electrolytic in-process dressing (ELID) grinding: in this ultra-precision grinding technology, the grinding wheel is dressed electrochemically and in-process to maintain the accuracy of the grinding.
+An ELID cell consists of a metal-bonded grinding wheel, a cathode electrode, a pulsed DC power supply, and electrolyte.
+The wheel is connected to the positive terminal of the DC power supply through a carbon brush, and the electrode is connected to the negative pole of the power supply.
+Usually, alkaline liquids are used as both electrolytes and coolant for grinding.
 A nozzle is used to inject the electrolyte into the gap between wheel and electrode.
-The gap is usually maintained to be approximately 0.1mm to 0.3 mm.
-During the grinding operation one side of the wheel takes part in the grinding operation whereas the other side of the wheel is being dressed by electrochemical reaction.
-The dissolution of the metallic bond material is caused by the dressing which in turns results continuous protrusion of new sharp grits.
+The gap is usually maintained to be approximately 0.1 mm to 0.3 mm.
+During the grinding operation one side of the wheel takes part in the grinding operation whereas the other side of the wheel is being dressed by an electrochemical reaction.
+The dissolution of the metallic bond material is caused by the dressing which in turns results the continuous protrusion of new sharp grits.